bioc/PoDCall/README.md

 ## Input Data

-The input data is .csv-files exported from ‘QuantaSoft’, and each file contains the amplitude values of droplets from one well of a 96 well plate.
-The first two columns of the files should have headers ‘Ch1 Amplitude’ and ‘Ch2 Amplitude’.
+The input data is .csv-files exported from ‘QuantaSoft’ or ‘QX Manager, and each file contains the amplitude values of droplets from one well of a 96 well plate.
+The first two columns of the files should have headers ’Ch1 Amplitude’ and ‘Ch2 Amplitude’.
 To read in data, use the function importAmplitudeData, which will read all amplitude files in the directory given as argument.
 Each file will be stored as a named data frame in a list, where the name will be the well ID.
 For this reason,